Skip to main content

 The room exhaled calm.
 White walls softened by amber lamplight.
 A low bookshelf with a scatter of paperbacks and a single rain-colored vase.
 A muted blue sofa she sank into, its cushions slumping kindly around her shoulders.
 The air hummed faintly with white lavender, the kind of scent that coaxed your guard down before you realized it and there you were in a field in Provence.
 On the far wall, a coral-and-indigo abstract leaned against the paint as though still undecided about permanence.

 “But that’s it, right?
 How do I explain this to you?” she hesitated, eyes darting briefly to the window before pulling back to the safety of the floor.
 “I don’t speak from fear but from the need to be aware,” she kept speaking, breath catching halfway.
-“It’s oddly specific, this ‘fragment’ my reaction not only new but also uncanny, an absolutely new sentiment of the heart.
+“It’s oddly specific, this ‘fragment’ of my imagination; not only new but also uncanny, an absolutely new sentiment of the heart.
 My mind, in traces, in every fleeting moment, thinks of him; finds glimpses of him, but not exactly around.. like when you walk into a space and feel like he just left, that kind of feeling, you know?”
 Her voice thinned, then stopped, as if the silence might finish the sentence for her.

 “Could it be obsession, or a polished manner of infatuation?” the therapist tilted her head, one brow lifting slightly, not judgmental but curious, a pen hovering somewhere midair.